Nikitak211/textsnippet/README.md

 > Textsnippet lets you generate random texts.
 <br/>

-> and there is an option for speach.
+> and there is an option for speech.

 <br/>